Why this is a defining moment for the Muslim world?

-The Internet, if used correctly, can produce a kind of Muslim Renaissance similar in effect to the flowering of Islamic science, culture and the community life during the Abbassid period.
+The Internet, if used correctly, can produce a kind of Muslim Renaissance.
+Which is similar in effect to the flowering of Islamic science, culture and the community life during the Abbassid period.

 And this is exactly what is at stake.
-Now, when Muslims are isolated in their homes, spending lots of time online, they are unwillingly and unknowingly feeding what will eventually become their greatest and the most dangerous enemy.
+Now, when Muslims are isolated in their homes.
+They are spending lots of time online, they are unwillingly and unknowingly feeding what will eventually become their greatest and the most dangerous enemy.

 These are hard times indeed and for Muslims they are especially challenging: because they know that hard times are when Allah is testing us, testing our loyalty to Him, to our community and to our true selves.

 In SalamWeb we believe very deeply that it is time to make a conscientious and collective effort to preserve our religious and cultural identity.
 Spread the word, share this letter, support SalamWeb, support any Muslim compliant online resource.